|Previous Story: Black Orchid||Next Story: Time-Flight|

 During October, “Sentinel” -- designated Serial 6B -- was retitled Earthshock.
 Its director was Peter Grimwade, who had just completed Kinda.
 Grimwade, Saward and Nathan-Turner were all keen that Earthshock should try, as much as possible, to capture the fast-paced feel of a feature film.
 As a result, Grimwade's final camera scripts were extremely lengthy, with part four alone running to eighty-nine scenes: far more than was normal for Doctor Who at that time.

-Work on Earthshock began with one day of location filming at Springwell Lock Quarry in Rickmansworth, Hertfordshire, for the exteriors of the cave complex.
+Work on Earthshock began on October 29th with location filming at Springwell Lock Quarry in Rickmansworth, Hertfordshire, for the exteriors of the cave complex.
 Studio recording then comprised two three-day sessions in BBC Television Centre Studio 8.
 The first of these took place from November 10th to 12th.
 The opening day dealt with most of the TARDIS interior scenes.
 Material in the main cavern and the various tunnels was the focus on the 11th, together with some of the sequences in the small cavern.
 These were completed on the 12th, along with the awakening of the dormant Cybermen and the climactic TARDIS scenes.

 Also recorded on November 12th was all of the action in Cyber Control, which included flashbacks to older Doctor Who stories.
 Nathan-Turner had been delighted by the reception of a similar sequence in the concluding episode of Logopolis the previous year, and so was keen to include more such moments in Season Nineteen.
 Earthshock was an obvious candidate, and Saward and Levine worked together to select one clip for each Doctor who had previously encountered the Cybermen.
 They settled on extracts from The Tenth Planet (the First Doctor), The Wheel In Space (the Second Doctor) and Revenge Of The Cybermen (the Fourth Doctor).
 The latter segment was converted to monochrome to preserve continuity with the first two clips.